-Unless you are a professional plumber, hiring an expert who understands the nitty-gritty of installing a washing machine is a good idea.
+Unless you are a qualified plumber, hiring an expert who understands the nitty-gritty of installing a washing machine is a good idea.
 Even if you have the experience, hiring a professional is preferable because of the following reasons:

 It saves you time and is less stressful